KevinGastelum/MyQuantsFinance/README.md

 Key Terms:

 - **Derivatives** - AKA Options | Futures | Perpetuals 📈 - used to trade with margin (see line below).
-- **Margin/Leverage** - Acto of borrowing $ from exchanges to execute a trade; can lead to increased losses or increased profits 💰.
+- **Margin/Leverage** - Some Exchanges allow you to borrow $ to execute a trade, which can lead to increased losses or increased profits 💰.
   <br> $1,000 with 10x margin = $10,000 (Use with CAUTION ⚠️ this also means your losing money 10x faster) liquidation occurs once your liquidity runs out.
 - **Liquidity** (Fancy way of saying Funds) 💧
 - **Assets** - These are Equities (Fancy name for Stocks), Commodities, Crypto 📉📈